OpenMS/pyopenms-docs/docs/source/background.rst

 Time-of-Flight (TOF)
 ''''''''''''''''''''

 In a time-of-flight analyzer, ions are extracted from the ion source through an electrostatic field in pulses in a field-free drift zone.
-An electrostatic mirror called a reflectron reflects the ions back onto the next component of mass spectrometry, the detector.
+An electrostatic mirror called a reflectron reflects the ions back onto the next component of :term:`mass spectrometry<Mass spectrometry>`, the detector.
 The detector counts the particles and records the time of flight from extraction to the moment the particle hits the detector.

 Refer to the image below for a diagrammatic representation of the TOF analyzer.